 Make a Quick Trip to K-Mart

-Rumors, that were eventually debunked, circulated several weeks ago that the Mavericks and thecould potentially engage in negotiations with Brendan Haywood and being the key figures in a deal.
+Rumors, that were eventually debunked, circulated several weeks ago that the Mavericks and the Rockets could potentially engage in negotiations with Brendan Haywood and Kevin Martin being the key figures in a deal.
 It was established that it was merely a case of each team like the main part from the opposing side.
 The Mavericks would love to add Martin and his 23 points/game to the team.
 They probably would love that more than the Rockets love for acquiring Haywood.
 Martin has been a highly-coveted trading target for the Mavericks for over a year.
 It just doesn't appear that the Rockets would concede their demise and make an in-state rival even stronger at their extent.

 Making a Quick Trip to K-Mart - MISS

 When looking for a solid trading partner, it helps if the partner is floundering and you're not necessarily targeting their prime assets.
 Sacramento clearly has nice pieces in Tyreke Evans and DeMarcus Cousins but the Mavericks could be looking at two or more different pieces in Sacramento's camp.
 Jeff "Skin" Wade gave the Inside Skinny on how the Kings could be a viable trading partner, I definitely agree with the thought process.
 The Kings have two solid pieces and despite that, they still remain cellar-dwelling residents of the Western Conference.
 They have cap space and additional pieces of value but they clearly don't make the team improve.
 Why not just continue to mount assets and cap space, management would love a reduced payroll and additional assets to work with.